Komans-s/hello-world/README.md

 #Hello-World

 I'm Komans and I'm trying to learn Javascript,HTML,CSS,C# and how to use GitHub.
-I want to learn and write more but my PC is too old for this :D.
+I want to learn and write more but my PC is too old for this.